Community Engagement Specialists

 • Assisting in diversity recruitment efforts for the Saint Paul Police Department

-There are currently three full-time CES who serve the community.
-They speak several different languages, including Spanish, Hmong, Oromo and Somali and currently represent the following four major segments of the community:
+There are currently two full-time CES' who serve the community.
+They speak several different languages, including Spanish and Somali and currently represent the following major segments of the community:

 • Latino/Native American Community – Enrique “Cha Cho” Estrada